allenbrubaker/spacemarines/README.md

 **Abstract**

-Space Marines is a two-dimensional shooter whose aim is to provide a healthy conduit to the pursuit of happiness for all ages.
+Space Marines is a two-dimensional multiplayer shooter whose aim is to provide a healthy conduit to the pursuit of happiness for all ages.
 It is implemented using a distributed hybrid peer-to-peer architecture and seeks to abate the role of latency by utilizing concepts found in dead reckoning to extrapolate entity positioning.

 **Introduction**